 09. Make a good first impression

 Brochure designs need to fit in with what the client does as a business.
-Charities don't want luxury brochures that'll make people think they've spent a lot of money on them, whereas a new product might need a brochure that looks amazing on an exhibition stand beside it.
+Charities don't want luxury brochures that'll make people think they've spent a lot of money on them, whereas a new product might need a brochure that looks amazing on an exhibition stand.

 To make a product brochure pleasurable to flick through, you need good photos.
-If you're using stock imagery - budgets don't always stretch to a photoshoot - try to find pictures that don't look like they're stock images.
-Never cut corners with images.
+If you're using stock imagery – budgets don't always stretch to a photoshoot – try to find pictures that don't look like they're stock images.
+Never cut corners.

-This feature was originally published in Computer Arts magazine.
+This article was originally published in Computer Arts (opens in new tab), the world's best-selling design magazine.
+Subscribe to Computer Arts here (opens in new tab).